cultfamily-on-github/cult-playmates-microservice/README.md

 This microservice is inspired by our first [CULT Playmate](https://twitter.com/Peer2peerE/status/1555561893665902594?s=20&t=dz4HiwAUiOARUeQ52Q9z0Q).

+There might be synergies with [onlycultfans.org](https://onlycultfans.org/) - see also [this repo](https://github.com/cultfamily-on-github/cult-video-conferencing-microservice) and the [integration in the cultmagazine.org](https://cultmagazine.org#onlycultfans).

 In order to strengthen resilience, scalability, composability and technological freedom for contributors, we establish a microservices architecture.

 Everyone is invited to foster the emergence of manifold architectures of freedom by contributing to this repository.